 Whether it’s to expand a business, attract new talent or get a start-up off the ground, it might be time to consider a business loan if costs outweigh your capital.
-Our partners at ConsumerAffairs researched the best business loans in Detroit to help you start or expand your company with the right lender.
+We researched the best business loans in Detroit to help you start or expand your company with the right lender.

 Detroit is alive with entrepreneurial spirit, and the area’s most prominent players are doing their part to support an atmosphere of innovation through business incubators, networks, venture capital and loan programs.
 If you have a good idea and are willing to work hard, Detroit has the professional networks, support systems and access to capital needed to make your business a reality.

 To go along with this entrepreneurial wave, Detroit has a multitude of lenders, investors and programs that aim to support new businesses and start-ups.
 There are many types of business loans available, and different factors determine which is correct for your company.
 Some of the available loans are: